 It is possible that once you start to train your mind you may realize that you are a bit young and would prefer an established career or such.

-It will be difficult, but you rely on the support of a family member you trust, such as a sibling, a cousin, or even an aunt or uncle you feel comfortable with.
+It will be difficult but rely on the support of a family member you trust.
+They can be a sibling, a cousin, or even an aunt or uncle you feel comfortable with.

 Seek guidance from Allah SWT